Can You Watch Movies to Learn Spanish? Teaching Tips for Spanish Class

 Movies with Spanish Subtitles

 At one point, we watched Forrest Gump with Spanish subtitles.
-Now, that was a hoot.
-On this one, I held the students accountable by making them learn some of the sentences--many famous ones--from the movie.
+That way, students could hear English but see the translation into Spanish.
+With this one, I held the students accountable by making them learn some of the sentences--many famous ones--from the movie.
 They were tested on it.
 Most of the students had fun with that exercise, and they learned how to put sentences together, some of which could potentially transfer into the learning of other Spanish sentences.

 I've been looking for Forrest Gump with Spanish subtitles to purchase since then, but I haven't yet found a copy.
 When I taught the movie, I was able to find a rental at a local video store.